 You don’t want to be in a situation where the loss of one paycheck will stop you from paying your bills.

-So the first and most important lessons from the government shutdown we should all learn is to stop living paycheck to paycheck.
+So the first and most important lesson from the government shutdown we should all learn is to stop living paycheck to paycheck.
 Start saving some money every month—even if it is a very small amount of money.

 Next, set an automatic transfer to your online savings account every pay period.
 Automating the process lets your savings grow unattended.